Taipei City (臺北市) has everything you could possibly hope for in an awesome capital city.

 There are some amazing food courts in Taipei – try Taipei Main Station (2F) or the basement of most malls, including Taipei 101 Mall.
 Maji Square is an outdoor (but covered) food court at Yuanshan MRT station.

-Taipei breakfast shops are a world of their own, while the city has pretty anything else you could think of – amazing sushi, fancy Michelin-star restaurants, vegetarian, noodle shops, Chinese restaurants, Taiwanese, hot pot, DIY BBQ, craft breweries, cocktail bars, and international food.
+Taipei breakfast shops are a world of their own, while the city has pretty anything else you could think of – amazing sushi, fancy Michelin-star restaurants, noodle shops, Chinese restaurants, Taiwanese, hot pot, DIY BBQ, craft breweries, cocktail bars, and international food.

 If you’re up late at night, check out these 24-hour restaurants, including breakfast shops, dim sum, and noodles.